-The Vanderbilt Faculty Institutional Recruitment for Sustainable Transformation (V-FIRST) Program will leverage substantial new institutional commitments to diversity and inclusion and will build on prior success to optimize recruitment and retention of Black, Hispanic/Latino, American Indian, and Pacific Islander faculty.
+The Vanderbilt Faculty Institutional Recruitment for Sustainable Transformation (V-FIRST) Program will leverage substantial new institutional commitments to diversity and inclusion and will build on prior success to optimize recruitment and retention of early career faculty with a demonstrated commitment to inclusion, equity, and diversity.

-Our vision is for Vanderbilt to have a thriving, diverse scientific faculty and a sustainable culture of inclusive excellence that enables high-impact scientific discoveries.
-Our approach to V-FIRST embeds equity and inclusivity into our operational principles by leveraging existing institutional roles to implement an organizational structure to address systemic barriers to achieving diversity in our scientific faculty.
+Our vision is for Vanderbilt to have a thriving scientific faculty and a sustainable culture of inclusive excellence that enables high-impact scientific discoveries.
+Our approach to V-FIRST embeds equity and inclusivity into our operational principles by leveraging existing institutional roles to implement an organizational structure to address systemic barriers to achieving inclusivity in our scientific faculty.

-V-FIRST will focus on the hiring of faculty from minoritized racial and ethnic groups.
-Per NIH’s Interest in Diversity (NOT-OD-20-031), V-FIRST will also recruit candidates from other groups underrepresented in science including individuals from socioeconomically disadvantaged groups and individuals with disabilities.
+In keeping with NIH’s Interest in Diversity (NOT-OD-20-031), V-FIRST’s recruitment focus is on applicants with a demonstrated commitment to inclusive excellence, and those applicants may (but are not required to) be from groups underrepresented in science including minoritized racial and ethnic groups, individuals from socioeconomically disadvantaged groups, and individuals with disabilities.
 To facilitate this, four research themes were chosen based on national strategic priorities for funding, areas of current scientific institutional strength, and demonstrated faculty commitment to inclusive excellence.
 Learn more about these thematic cores here.

 This application came together with a tremendous amount of help from people all across the institution, including the Provost’s Office as well as Deans of the College of Arts and Sciences, the School of Engineering, the School of Peabody, and the School of Medicine who have all provided sustainable commitment to our recruiting and mentoring efforts, and to the over 50 faculty members who have agreed to participate in V-FIRST’s programming.